stefan-jansen/machine-learning-for-trading/05_strategy_evaluation/README.md

 - [How to Use Security Analysis to Improve Portfolio Selection](https://econpapers.repec.org/article/ucpjnlbus/v_3a46_3ay_3a1973_3ai_3a1_3ap_3a66-86.htm), Jack L Treynor and Fischer Black, Journal of Business, 1973
 - [Portfolio Constraints and the Fundamental Law of Active Management](https://faculty.fuqua.duke.edu/~charvey/Teaching/BA491_2005/Transfer_coefficient.pdf), Clarke et al 2002

-## How to build and tes a portfolio with `zipline`

-The open source [zipline](http://www.zipline.io/index.html) library is an event-driven backtesting system maintained and used in production by the crowd-sourced quantitative investment fund [Quantopian](https://www.quantopian.com/) to facilitate algorithm-development and live-trading.
-It automates the algorithm's reaction to trade events and provides it with current and historical point-in-time data that avoids look-ahead bias.
-[Chapter 8 - The ML4T Workflow](../08_strategy_workflow) has a more detailed, dedicated introduction to backtesting using both `zipline` and `backtrader`.

-In [Chapter 4](../04_alpha_factor_research), we introduced `zipline` to simulate the computation of alpha factors from trailing cross-sectional market, fundamental, and alternative data.
-Now we will exploit the alpha factors to derive and act on buy and sell signals.

-We will postpone optimizing the portfolio weights until later in this chapter, and for now, just assign positions of equal value to each holding.

-The code for this section lives in the following two notebooks:
-- The notebook [backtest_with_trades](01_backtest_with_trades.ipynb) simulates the trading decisions that build a portfolio based on the simple MeanReversion alpha factor from the last chapter using zipline.
-- The notebook [backtest_with_pf_optimization](02_backtest_with_pf_optimization.ipynb) demonstrates how to use PF optimization as part of a simple strategy backtest.

-### Zipline Installation

-- The notebooks in this section rely on the `conda` environment `ml4t-zipline`.
-For installation, please see instructions provided [here](../installation).

-## How to measure performance with `pyfolio`

-Pyfolio facilitates the analysis of portfolio performance and risk in-sample and out-of-sample using many standard metrics.
-It produces tear sheets covering the analysis of returns, positions, and transactions, as well as event risk during periods of market stress using several built-in scenarios, and also includes Bayesian out-of-sample performance analysis.

-### Code Examples

-The notebook [pyfolio_demo](03_pyfolio_demo.ipynb) illustrates how to extract the `pyfolio` input from the backtest conducted in the previous folder.
-It then proceeds to calcuate several performance metrics and tear sheets using `pyfolio`

-- The notebook relis on the `conda` environment `ml4t-zipline`.
-For installation, please see instructions provided [here](../installation).

-## How to Manage Portfolio Risk & Return
+## How to manage Portfolio Risk & Return

+Portfolio management aims to pick and size positions in financial instruments that achieve the desired risk-return trade-off regarding a benchmark.
+As a portfolio manager, in each period, you select positions that optimize diversification to reduce risks while achieving a target return.
+Across periods, these positions may require rebalancing to account for changes in weights resulting from price movements to achieve or maintain a target risk profile.

+### The evolution of modern portfolio management

+Diversification permits us to reduce risks for a given expected return by exploiting how imperfect correlation allows for one asset's gains to make up for another asset's losses.
+Harry Markowitz invented modern portfolio theory (MPT) in 1952 and provided the mathematical tools to optimize diversification by choosing appropriate portfolio weights.

+### Mean-variance optimization

+Modern portfolio theory solves for the optimal portfolio weights to minimize volatility for a given expected return, or maximize returns for a given level of volatility.
+The key requisite inputs are expected asset returns, standard deviations, and the covariance matrix.
 - [Portfolio Selection](https://www.math.ust.hk/~maykwok/courses/ma362/07F/markowitz_JF.pdf), Harry Markowitz, The Journal of Finance, 1952
 - [The Capital Asset Pricing Model: Theory and Evidence](http://mba.tuck.dartmouth.edu/bespeneckbo/default/AFA611-Eckbo%20web%20site/AFA611-S6B-FamaFrench-CAPM-JEP04.pdf), Eugene F. Fama and Kenneth R. French, Journal of Economic Perspectives, 2004

-### Mean-variance optimization

-MPT solves for the optimal portfolio weights to minimize volatility for a given expected return, or maximize returns for a given level of volatility.
-The key requisite input are expected asset returns, standard deviations, and the covariance matrix.

-#### Code Examples
+#### Code Examples: Finding the efficient frontier in Python

 We can calculate an efficient frontier using scipy.optimize.minimize and the historical estimates for asset returns, standard deviations, and the covariance matrix.

-The notebook [mean_variance_optimization](04_mean_variance_optimization.ipynb) to compute the efficient frontier in python.
+- The notebook [mean_variance_optimization](04_mean_variance_optimization.ipynb) to compute the efficient frontier in python.

 ### Alternatives to mean-variance optimization

+The challenges with accurate inputs for the mean-variance optimization problem have led to the adoption of several practical alternatives that constrain the mean, the variance, or both, or omit return estimates that are more challenging, such as the risk parity approach that we discuss later in this section.

+#### The 1/N portfolio

+Simple portfolios providae useful benchmarks to gauge the added value of complex models that generate the risk of overfitting.
+The simplest strategy—an equally-weighted portfolio—has been shown to be one of the best performers.

+#### The minimum-variance portfolio

+Another alternative is the global minimum-variance (GMV) portfolio, which prioritizes the minimization of risk.
+It is shown in the efficient frontier figure and can be calculated as follows by minimizing the portfolio standard deviation using the mean-variance framework.

 #### The Black-Litterman approach

+The Global Portfolio Optimization approach of Black and Litterman (1992) combines economic models with statistical learning and is popular because it generates estimates of expected returns that are plausible in many situations.
+The technique assumes that the market is a mean-variance portfolio as implied by the CAPM equilibrium model.
+It builds on the fact that the observed market capitalization can be considered as optimal weights assigned to each security by the market.
+Market weights reflect market prices that, in turn, embody the market’s expectations of future returns.

 - [Global Portfolio Optimization](http://www.sef.hku.hk/tpg/econ6017/2011/black-litterman-1992.pdf), Black, Fischer; Litterman, Robert
 Financial Analysts Journal, 1992

-### How to size your bets – the Kelly rule
+#### How to size your bets – the Kelly rule

 The Kelly rule has a long history in gambling because it provides guidance on how much to stake on each of an (infinite) sequence of bets with varying (but favorable) odds to maximize terminal wealth.
 It was published as A New Interpretation of the Information Rate in 1956 by John Kelly who was a colleague of Claude Shannon's at Bell Labs.
 He was intrigued by bets placed on candidates at the new quiz show The $64,000 Question, where a viewer on the west coast used the three-hour delay to obtain insider information about the winners.